Leon Denerus, WalletHub Analyst

 @Leo.DC

-The easiest home improvement credit card to get is either the Lowe's Store Card or the Home Depot Credit Card, because you can get approved for either of these cards with fair credit (credit score of at least 640).
+The easiest home improvement credit cards you can get are the Lowe's Credit Card and the Home Depot® Credit Card, because you can get approved for either of these cards with fair credit (credit score of at least 640).

-The Lowe's Store Card offers a choice of 5% back on all purchases or special financing for 6 months of deferred interest on purchases of $299 or more.
-But watch out for the deferred interest - if you make a late payment or don't pay off your balance before 6 months is up, you'll owe interest on the whole initial balance, starting from the date of purchase.
+The Lowe's Credit Card offers a choice of 5% discount on all purchases or special financing of 0% - 9.99% for 6 - 120 months.
+But watch out for the deferred interest - if you make a late payment or don't pay off your balance before the intro is up, you'll owe interest on the whole initial balance, starting from the date of purchase.
 This card doesn't have an annual fee.

-The Home Depot Credit Card, on the other hand, doesn't offer discounts or rewards of any kind.
-But it does have a similar deferred interest financing offer for purchases of $299 or more.
-The catch is the same as the Lowe's Store Card: if you don't pay off your balance within the 6 month financing period, you'll be charged interest as if the promotional APR period never existed.
-The Home Depot Credit Card's annual fee is $0.
+The Home Depot® Credit Card, on the other hand, doesn't offer discounts or rewards of any kind.
+But it does have a similar financing offer of 0% for 12 - 24 months.
+The Home Depot® Credit Card also uses deferred interest, so if you don't pay off your balance within the intro financing period, you'll be charged interest as if the promotional APR period never existed.
+The card's annual fee is $0.

 People also ask